 Outpatient rehabilitation is a way to continue (or start, depending on your situation) recovery from alcohol use while staying at home and continuing to work your day-to-day job.
-At Shadow Mountain we utilize an evidence-based form of therapy called cognitive behavioral therapy (CBT).
+At Shadow Mountain, we utilize an evidence-based form of therapy called cognitive behavioral therapy (CBT).

 It includes both individual and group therapy sessions and is focused on helping you address your thoughts, emotions, and behaviors.
 The focus of CBT is redirecting negative thoughts and emotions to be positive and thus producing positive behaviors.

 Most outpatient treatment centers schedule visits throughout the week, normally four days, for at least three hours each day.
 It’s another part of the connection thing you read about up top.
-Regular contact and regular dedication to sobriety and recovery starts to add up.
+Regular contact and regular dedication to sobriety and recovery start to add up.

-When you recognize and accept that you’re not alone you can begin your lifelong recovery and see the effectiveness of alcoholism treatment.
+When you recognize and accept that you’re not alone you can begin your lifelong recovery and see the effectiveness of treatment.

 Shadow Mountain Is Right Here Beside You